 Note: We combined this trip with Cumberland Island National Seashore and Fort Frederica National Monument.
 We included a side-trip to Congaree National Park.

-Final Thoughts on Exploring Fort Pulaski
+Final Thoughts on Epic Reasons to Explore Fort Pulaski National Monument in Georgia

 Fort Pulaski is more than just a fort!
 Visitors to Savannah and Tybee Island will find plenty to enjoy at this well-preserved garrison.
 The exploration of Fort Pulaski is without a doubt one of the most iconic activities on the Georgia coast, and you shouldn’t miss it!